harshkushwaha7x/QuickGPT-AI-Assistant/README.md

 ---

 ## 🪪 License
-Distributed under the ISC License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the **MIT License** — see [LICENSE](https://github.com/harshkushwaha7x/QuickGPT-AI-Assistant/blob/main/LICENSE).

 ---